ChristopherBarrington/scamp/docs/content/usage-guide/_index.md

 Check the guessed parameters file!
 Pay particular attention to the LIMS IDs associated to dataset, the feature types and sample names!
 {{% /notice %}}

-Once the pipeline parameters are encoded in the parameters file, the pipeline can be launched:
+Once the pipeline parameters are encoded in the parameters file, the pipeline can be launched using a [specific release][scamp releases] such as `23.07.02` or the current version using `main`.
+Using a specific tag is recommended for reproducibility.

 {{< tab title="bash" >}}
 {{< highlight bash >}}
-nextflow run ChristopherBarrington/scamp -revision <release> \
+nextflow run ChristopherBarrington/scamp -revision 23.07.02 \
   --scamp-file scamp-file.yaml
 {{< /highlight >}}
 {{< /tab >}}